Coordination of mouse embryogenesis in space and time at implantation

 Introduction

 Self-organisation is a defining feature of living systems and entails complex interplay between multiple parameters across various spatio-temporal scales.
-Using pre-implantation mouse embryos as a model system, our studies revealed a principle of regulative development, in which feedback between cell fate, polarity and mechanics ensures robust control of embryo size, shape and pattern.
+Using pre-implantation mouse embryos as a model system, our studies revealed a principle of regulative development, in which feedback between cell fate, polarity, and mechanics ensures robust control of embryo size, shape, and pattern.

-The peri-implantation mouse embryo is an attractive system in which to study this coordination, as it begins to interact with uterine tissues, marks a key transition in morphogenesis, cell cycle and growth, and exhibits a remarkable capacity for size regulation.
+However, as embryos undergo implantation, this self-organisation mechanism has to be integrated into its spatio-temporal context.
+In this project, we aim to understand how developmental mechanisms are coordinated in space and time.
+The peri-implantation mouse embryo is an attractive system in which to study this coordination, as it begins to interact with uterine tissues, marks a key transition in morphogenesis, cell cycle, and growth, and exhibits a remarkable capacity for size regulation.

 Methodology

-Research Goals
+Research Objectives

-2. Cellular Transition: At the cellular level, we will identify what triggers the transition from cleavage to proliferative cell cycle – mammalian mid-blastula transition.
+1. Identifying what triggers the transition from cleavage to proliferative cell cycle – mammalian mid-blastula transition.

-4. Embryo-Uterus Interactions: Finally, we will investigate the role of embryo-uterus interactions in embryo morphogenesis and positioning within the uterus.
+3. Investigating the role of embryo-uterus interactions in embryo morphogenesis and positioning within the uterus.

 The bottom-up engineering approaches will be complemented by top-down intravital microscopy to monitor embryogenesis in utero.
 Together, this project will bring mammalian developmental biology into a new stage.